jcraigk/storykey/README.md

 (4) Enforces a simple English grammar to drive semantic associations (5) Lexicon is curated for mental visualization
 (6) No keywords are repeated
-(7) Presents the story with colorized grammar
+(7) Presents the story with humanized grammar

 A paragraph produced by StoryKey for a 256 bit string looks like this: